Paolo Violi: Underboss

 In the early 1970s, Cotroni transferred the day-to-day activities of the family to his Calabrian compatriot Violi, a capodecina together with Nicolas Di Iorio, Frank Cotroni and Luigi Greco.
 Cotroni's role became more that of an adviser to the younger Calabrian.
 Greco led the Sicilian faction of the family until his death in 1972.

-In December 1970, his bar was bugged with wiretaps by Robert Menard, an undercover police officer who rented an apartment above Violi's Reggio Bar for several years, which were later used in subsequent cases.
-Menard, who used the alias Robert Wilson, was supposed to go undercover for three months, but instead served undercover for about five years and paid $125 per month for a small apartment just above the Reggio Bar.
+In December 1970, his bar was bugged with wiretaps by Robert Ménard, an undercover police officer who used the alias Robert Wilson, who rented an apartment above Violi's Reggio Bar for several years.
+Ménard was supposed to go undercover for only three months, but instead served undercover for about five years.
+The evidence he acquired was later used in subsequent cases.

-Menard under his Wilson identity hardly spoke at all to Violi during his first two years as his tenant and was most surprised when Violi wanted to speak over a meal of pizza and wine.
-Menard described Violi as a "better class of criminals."
-Menard stated that Violi's eyes had "intelligence, but ruthlessness.
+Ménard under his Wilson identity hardly spoke at all to Violi during his first two years as his tenant and was most surprised when Violi wanted to speak over a meal of pizza and wine.
+Ménard described Violi as a "better class of criminals" than the French-Canadian bank robbers who shot most of his leg.
+Ménard stated that Violi's eyes had "intelligence, but ruthlessness.
 Total ruthlessness.
 Paolo would kill, but he'd do it in a much more intelligent way...You want to know the difference?
 They [French-Canadian bank robbers] will kill you indiscriminately, for no reason, while Paolo would kill you if he had to for power and for position and for advantage.
 That's the difference...They'll [French-Canadian bank robbers] kill because they don't like you having a toothpick in your mouth.
 That's the difference here.
 Goddamn animals.
 Nothing else...Paolo will use killing as a means to an end, a method.
-If you kill someone that you're trying to gather money from-unless you want to use him as an example-what the hell's the use use of killing a source of revenue?...That's not businesslike.
+If you kill someone that you're trying to gather money from–unless you want to use him as an example–what the hell's the use use of killing a source of revenue?...That's not businesslike.
 Real smart guys don't kill until it absolutely has to be done."

-Menard usually talked with Violi every Saturday morning over numerous cups of coffee.
-Menard learned that he was a staunch federalist who detested Quebec separatism.
+Ménard usually talked with Violi every Saturday morning over numerous cups of coffee.
+Ménard learned that he was a staunch federalist who detested Quebec separatism.
 Riots had erupted in September 1969 when the Saint-Leonard school board changed the language of instruction for Italian Canadian children from English to French.
-Several Italian Canadian school teachers who continued to teach in English received death threats, and Violi told Menard that he provided bodyguards to the teachers.
-Menard recalled, "God, he hated the PQ party!
+Several Italian Canadian school teachers who continued to teach in English received death threats, and Violi told Ménard that he provided bodyguards to the teachers.
+Ménard recalled, "God, he hated the PQ party!
 I think he hated them more than the cops.
 He just hated them!
 He thought they were destroying Canada...He was very nationalistic.
 He spoke English a lot."
-Menard had once gone undercover to infiltrate a FLQ cell in the 1960s, and found himself being subjected to numerous political Marxist discussion meetings alongside readings of the poems by Charles Baudelaire, whose poetry the FLQ adored, but which Menard hated.